charludo/barely/README.md

 <!-- CONTACT -->
 ## Contact

-Telegram: [@smiletolerantly](https://t.me/smiletolerantly) - barely@buildwithbarely.org
+Telegram: [@smiletolerantly](https://t.me/smiletolerantly) - Mail: barely@buildwithbarely.org

 Official Website Link: [https://buildwithbarely.org](https://buildwithbarely.org) Github Project Link: [https://github.com/charludo/barely](https://github.com/charludo/barely)

 ## Changelog
-Most recent entry:
+Most recent entries:

+### [1.1.2] - 2022-04-05
+#### Added
+- "publish: false" in a page can disable rendering of a page.
+Can also be used as a global toggle
+- Collections: added ORDER_KEY and ORDER_REVERSE options.
+Can be used to configure the order of posts within collection pages.

 ### [1.1.0] - 2022-04-03
 #### Added